1element/sc/CONTRIBUTING.md

 First off, thank you for taking the time to contribute to Surveillance Center.

 There are many ways to contribute.
-For example, you might improve the documentation, add new i18n translations, submit bug reports and feature requests or write code.
+For example, you might improve the documentation, submit bug reports and feature requests or write code.

 Here is a quick guide how to submit pull requests: